timholy/AdvancedScientificComputing/homeworks/docs_ci_semver.md

 ## Write docstrings

 Add docstrings for all the exported names of the package, include a module-docstring (which you can generate with `ModuleDocstrings` after adding the others).
+Ensure:

-Ensure that the docstring for `reachable` includes a reference to `connected_nodes`.
-(Once you build the documentation, there should be a clickable link from the docstring of `reachable` to the docstring for `connected_nodes`.)
+- that the docstring for `reachable` includes a reference to `connected_nodes`.
+(Once you build the documentation in the next step, there should be a clickable link from the docstring of `reachable` to the docstring for `connected_nodes`.)
+- there should be an example (under an `# Examples` section) for at least one of your docstrings.
+Examples should be short and work if copy/pasted into the REPL (after loading your package).
+Make sure it is marked with `jldoctest`.

+Writing good documentation can take quite a lot of time, so **to reduce the demands of this homework I will not critique the quality of your writing or clarity of your examples as long as all the key parts are there**.
+(This is "quick and dirty" documentation, and my main interest is in having you experience the entire workflow.)

 ## Set up documentation

 Write a tutorial page, an explanation page, and a reference page.
 We'll skip the "how-to" because this package is fairly simple and the tutorial should suffice for most users.
+The note about about "reducing demands" applies here too; to save yourself time, you can be quite brief but do not omit any essential components.

 All examples in your tutorial should use doctests.